Lor-Saba/Code-Injector/README.md

 if the rule does not contain `HTML` code then it will be skipped.
 if the rule does not contain `Files` then it will be skipped.

+## How to Import / Export

+>**IMPORTANT :**
+Because of a security restriction the addon cannot create and save a file directly to the user system.
+For this reason the export is handled by using the user clipboard so that the user can save it by himself.

+You can import and export from the settings page.

+To `export` press on the export button.
+<small>(a popup should appear to tell whether the operation to save into the clipboard is successful or not)</small>
+**If successful you should have in your clipboard a `JSON` describing the rules list.
+Paste and save it where you want**

+To `import` press on the import button.
+Navigate into your system and select a file containing a valid `Rules list JSON`
+<small>(a popup should appear to tell whether the operation is successful or not)</small>

 ## How to install

 You can find and install this extension from the browsers store pages: